 For almost twenty-five years he has also been an MD for Discover the Lost Musicals, showcasing neglected works by the finest American librettists, lyricists and composers of Broadway’s “Golden Age”.
 He has orchestrated several West End musicals (including Nine, Into The Woods and Hard Times) and composed incidental scores for plays in London, Chichester and at

-Now he continues this enthusiasm for encouraging new writing as the lead facilitator for BML’s Advanced Workshop as well as with MMD, lecturing on his own work as arranger and orchestrator, critiquing for “Writing Lab Xtreme” and MDing for “The Works”.
+Now he continues this enthusiasm for encouraging new writing as the lead facilitator for our Advanced Workshop as well as with MMD, lecturing on his own work as arranger and orchestrator, critiquing for Writing Lab Xtreme and MDing for The Works.
 In his private recording studio he produces both solo and cast albums for musical theatre performers and composers and teaches the art of musical direction, orchestration and conducting at the Royal Academy of Music who have made him an honorary Associate.